John Greiner

 Jack-of-all-trades

-I am a Senior Lecturer in Rice's online Master's of Computer Science program.
+I am an Assistant Teaching Professor in Rice's online Master's of Computer Science program.
 I've taught a wide variety of computer science courses over more than twenty years at Rice.
 I've been involved with online teaching since 2012.
 This includes

 • Rice's first MOOC (massive open online course)